2jacobtan/my-recommendations/README.md

 Icon theme + Colour theme.
 Icon themes are nice (better than the bulit-in), can be applied separately from the colour theme.

-Some shortcomings on its colour theme: does not distinguish module names by unique colour; like 90% of themes on the marketplace, comments are too muted thus hard to read; free trial with occasional nag to pay. [no colour for data constructors]
+Some shortcomings on its colour theme: does not distinguish module names by unique colour; like 90% of themes on the marketplace, comments are too muted thus hard to read; free trial with occasional nag to pay. [no colour preset for data constructors]

 ### built-in/pre-installed themes (the good ones)

+• Solarized {Light,Dark}

+Muted control flow keyword colours.
+"Boring," but it works.

-Solarized {Light,Dark} | Tomorrow Night Blue (dark)
+• Tomorrow Night Blue (dark, high contrast)

-These are fine, with some quirks.
-Solarized's colour for control flow keywords is too muted.
-Tomorrow Night Blue has very bright font; [no colour for data constructors].
+Bright font; high contrast. [no colour preset for data constructors]

 ### customizing a colour theme